The person responsible for developing the curriculum at our school is Mrs R. Pender.

 Our curriculum is designed to ensure our learners are exposed to a wide range of experiences, obtaining and embedding knowledge, developing a rich bank of vocabulary, whilst being in control and navigating their own way through their learning journey at our school and beyond.

-To further enhance our curriculum offer, we employ a subject specialist to support us with the successful delivery of our P.E curriculum: ensuring the highest quality experiences are offered to our learners to develop their skills.
+To further enhance our curriculum offer, we employ subject specialists to support us with the successful delivery in certain aspects of our P.E and music curriculum: ensuring the highest quality experiences are offered to our learners to develop their skills.
 We plan for external visitors and enrichment trips to support and enhance our learning opportunities, to ensure that learning is always first hand where possible.
 In addition, we plan a wide-range of extra – curricular activities that we offer to our learners, including physical and creative opportunities outside of the curriculum.

 Our Curriculum Drivers drive our commitment to academic excellence and social and moral intelligence: